Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • infections.

-An increase in the number of abnormally swollen red blood cells, or macrocytosis, can be considered the result of both malignant tumors and a lack of vitamins B9 and B12 in the body.
+An increase in the number of abnormally swollen red blood cells, or macrocytosis, can be considered the result of both malignancy and a lack of vitamins B9 and B12 in the body.

-Among the symptoms of hyperchromic anemia, when the CP is elevated, note:
+Among the symptoms of hyperchromic anemia, when CP is elevated, the following are noted:

 • constant feeling of fatigue, physical weakness;